alcove-design/viewing-the-world/hdri.md

 * Profit!

-For the higher resolution versinos of the sky map, imageMagick might throw the following error:
+For the higher resolution versions of the sky map, imageMagick might throw the following error:

 ```
 convert-im6.q16: width or height exceeds limit `starmap_16k.tif' @ error/cache.c/OpenPixelCache/3912.